SteelCompendium/data-md-dse/Bestiary/Monsters/Hobgoblins/Statblocks/Hobgoblin Bloodlord.md

     effects:
       - effect: At the end of each of their turns, the bloodlord can take 10 damage to end one effect on them that can be ended by a saving throw.
-This damage can't be reduced in any way
+This damage can't be reduced in any way.
   - type: feature
     feature_type: ability
     name: Advance!